thellimist/bitses/_analyses/no-bs-crypto-esqarrouth.md

 Team:

 - Founder served as a fulltime missionary in Hungary church for 2 years.
-- Studied weak business programs in from low tier universities.
+- Studied weak business programs in low tier universities.
 - Previously founded local phone repair and phone recycling company chains.
 Sold businesses and made $9M in sales.
 - Founder seems to be good at operations.
 - Developer: Justin Waite, competent JS developer.
 Is working as CTO on another startup at the moment.
 Actively pushing code.
 Not working full time on NOBS.
 Also was a missionary.